Dungannon Primary School

 Measures

-• Understand and use analogue time: o’clock only.
+• Understand and use analogue and digital clocks for half past times.

 P3

-• Calculate durations involving hour and half past start and finish times.
+• Calculate durations involving hour, half past and quarter past.

 Shape and Space